 I initially received a cortisone shot and some shoe inserts – the podiatrist said I would probably be fine in a month.
 However a month came and went and I was not much better.
 The shot/inserts seemed to help some, but what I realized helped more than anything else was a toe spacer.
-Life was manageable with the toe spacer, but without it the pain was worsening.
+Life was manageable with the toe spacer, but without it the pain was worsening and I had to take up many Nerve Pain Remedies to reduce my pain.
 My podiatrist told me that my neuroma was very large and that I probably needed surgery.

 Surgery is usually a last resort for me, so I decided to try everything else I could first – so in January of 2014 I stopped running, biking, and anything else that aggravated it.
 I continued to climb and use an elliptical trainer (the low impact was better), but only with the toe spacer.
 I bought new shoes in a bigger size with a bigger toe box.
 But the condition continued to deteriorate.
 I then decided to get some custom made orthotic inserts, made from a digital impression of my foot.